IMADE3D/JellyBox/README.md

 - these are ready-to-lasercut

 ## State of the Art
+- Update 2017-02-07
+  - Several STLs and corresponding GCODEs have been updated.
+Left fan mount is re-inforced, feeder yoke and arm are smoother than ever, and there is a new mount for the flat proximity sensor without righ fan.
+Good things all around :cake: .
 - Update 2016-11-21
   - GCODE, STL, RLD all published.
 The only parts missing are wire forms and native 3D files (step).
 We're working on it :-)
 - Update 2016-10-01